-I finally jumped on the “spiralizer” bandwagon (affilaite link) .
+I finally jumped on the spiralizer bandwagon!
 And I am so glad I did!
-If you are not familiar, a “spiralizer” makes vegetables like zucchini or spaghetti squash into noodles, like this…
+If you are not familiar, a “spiralizer” makes vegetables like zucchini, sweet potatoes, and carrots into ‘noodles’, like this…

 Talk about a quick, easy and healthful lunch or dinner.
 Ten minutes prep, five minutes to cook.
 That’s it!

 Don’t be intimidated by ginger.
 It’s actually easy to work with.
 I peel ginger using the edge of a spoon and grate it with a microplane.
-Ginger has a strong flavor, so start with a 1/4″ inch nub and if that’s not strong enough for you use a 1/2″ the next time.
+I am aware that a lot of people are not fans of ginger.
+If this is you, feel free to skip it.
+This recipe is delicious when made with just the garlic, sea salt and pepper too.
+If you choose to use it start with a 1/4″ inch nub and if that’s not strong enough for you use a 1/2″ the next time.

 Then just toss the “zoodles” into a pan with a little coconut oil, butter or ghee, garlic, ginger…